Jump to Section:

-The latest study is far from the first to suggest that chronic marijuana use may result in changes in brain function.
-As early as 1993, case-control studies suggested that regular users suffered from decreased cognitive performance.
-But as one analysis of the literature explains: “It was unclear whether this was because cannabis use impaired cognitive performance, people with poorer cognitive functioning were more likely to become regular cannabis users, or some combination of the two.”7
+This study is far from the first to suggest that chronic marijuana use may result in changes in brain function.
+As early as 1993, case-control studies suggested that regular users suffered from decreased cognitive performance.5 One analysis of the case studies that span over 20 years explains: “It was unclear whether this was because cannabis use impaired cognitive performance, people with poorer cognitive functioning were more likely to become regular cannabis users, or some combination of the two.”

-Since then, a greater number of better-controlled studies have continued to point toward deficits in verbal learning, memory and attention.8 Included in this group is a longitudinal look at more than 1,000 New Zealanders born in the early 1970s.
-The results pointed to an average decline in IQ of 8 points among early (beginning in adolescence) and persistent marijuana users compared to non-users or occasional users.9 As a later analysis emphasized, this 8-point decline “was not trivial: it was half a standard deviation lower than their peers.
-This means that the average IQ of these heavy users was below 70 percent of their peer group.”10
+Recently, a greater number of better-controlled studies have continued to point toward deficits in verbal learning, memory and attention with repeated marijuana use.
+One study of more than 1,000 New Zealanders born in the early 1970s indicated an average IQ decline of 8 points among early and persistent marijuana users compared to non-users or occasional users.6

 Studies like these worry Nora Volkow, the director of the National Institute on Drug Abuse.
 In a 2014 blog post directed at states looking to change their marijuana laws, she summed up the research this way:

 Of course, this is not to say that policy should remain stagnant on the issue of marijuana, or any other type of drug.
-Only that, Volkow concludes, those changes that do take place must take their cue from the research.12
+Volkow concludes that changes in marijuana laws must take their cue from the research.

 Written by Tamarra Kemsley